webDva/jekyll-now/about.md

 permalink: /about/
 ---

-My name's webdva.
+My name's webdva (or Jermaine Easterling).
 I'm a kind individual who's passionate about engineering and committed to building a future of prosperity.

 This website is my public digital codex where I record my technical and commercial activities.